-We will look at the stars over the sea together, we will solve challenges that will be a science game, we will visit boats whose mission is to study the fauna and denounce the attacks suffered by the Mediterranean… There will be more than 300 activities throughout an unforgettable summer.
+We will look at the stars over the sea together, we will solve challenges that will be a science game, we will visit boats whose mission is to study the fauna and denounce the attacks suffered by the Mediterranean… There will be many different activities throughout an unforgettable summer.

 This map indicates the cities in the Mediterranean basin in which activities will be carried out in the Mediterranean Researchers’ night

 500 million people on three continents are united by the world’s largest sea.
 We are Mediterranean.
 The sea that brushes us, a strategic geographic location, and the shared trace of our history, gives us a common character, and common problems.

 23 countries: Albania, Algeria, Bosnia, Croatia, Cyprus, Egypt, Slovenia, Spain, France, Greece, Iran, Israel, Italy, Jordan, Lebanon, Libya, Malta, Morocco, Portugal, Syria, Tunisia, Turkey and the former Yugoslavia they bleed from the same wound: in all of them, male and female scientists are actively working for overcoming our major concerns.

 Doing Mediterranean science gives us identity, integrates us, makes us a solid unique team, and gives us the necessary strength for thriving the future.
 MEDNIGHT seeks to show the importance of Mediterranean Science, especially among young people, to let them know that the problems they see on our beaches, in our land – that is deserting progressively – and in their day to day without enough resources for researching, are also the concern of many other young people in Mediterranean Europe.
 The same gap extended from Algeciras to Istanbul, sang the poet.

 We will place special emphasis on female researchers in the Mediterranean.